openmobilityfoundation/mobility-data-specification/provider/README.md

 | --------------- | ------ | --------------- |
 | `end_time` | `YYYY-MM-DDTHH`, an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended datetime representing an UTC hour between 00 and 23. | All trips with an end time occurring within the hour.
 For example, requesting `end_time=2019-10-01T07` returns all trips where `2019-10-01T07:00:00 <= trip.end_time < 2019-10-01T08:00:00` UTC. |

-If the provider was operational during the requested hour the provider shall return a 200 response, even if there are no trips to report (in which case the response will contain an empty list of trips).
-If the requested hour occurs in a time period in which the provider was not operational or the hour is not yet in the past `/trips` shall return a `404 Not Found` error.

 Without an `end_time` query parameter, `/trips` shall return a `400 Bad Request` error.

+### Trips - Responses

+The API's response will depend on the hour queried and the status of data processing for that hour:

+* For hours that are not yet in the past the API shall return a `404 Not Found` response.
+* For hours in which the provider was not operating the API shall return a `404 Not Found` response.
+* For hours that are in the past but for which data is not yet available the API shall return a `102 Processing` response.
+* For all other hours the API shall return a `200 OK` response with a fully populated body, even for hours that contain no trips to report.
+  If the hour has no trips to report the response shall contain an empty array of trips:

+    ```json
+    {
+        "version": "x.y.z",
+        "data": {
+            "trips": []
+        }
+    }
+    ```

 For the near-ish real time use cases, please use the [events][events] endpoint.